Virus spreads to over 60 countries; France closes the Louvre

 The number of countries hit by the virus climbed past 60, and the death toll worldwide reached at least 3,000.

-New fronts in the outbreak opened rapidly over the weekend, deepening the sense of crisis that has already sent financial markets plummeting, emptied the streets in many cities and rewritten the routines of millions of people.
-More than 88,000 around the globe have been infected, with the virus appearing on every continent but Antarctica.
+New fronts in the battle opened rapidly over the weekend, deepening the sense of crisis that has already sent financial markets plummeting, emptied the streets in many cities and rewritten the routines of millions of people.
+More than 88,000 around the globe have been infected, with the virus popping up on every continent but Antarctica.

 Australia and Thailand reported their first deaths Sunday, while the Dominican Republic and the Czech Republic recorded their first infections.

-Italian authorities announced that the number of people infected in the country soared 50% to 1,694 in just 24 hours, and five more people had died, bringing the death toll there to 34.
-France raised its number of reported cases to 130, an increase of 30 from the day before, and said it has seen two deaths from the virus.
+Italian authorities announced that the number of people infected in the country soared 50% to 1,694 in just 24 hours, and five more had died, bringing the death toll there to 34.
+France raised its number of reported cases to 130, an increase of 30 from the day before, and said it has seen two deaths.

-The U.S. government advised Americans against traveling to the two northern Italian regions hit hardest, including Lombardy, which includes Milan.
+The U.S. government advised Americans against traveling to the two northern Italian regions hit hardest, among them Lombardy, which includes Milan.
 Major American airlines began suspending flights to Milan.

 The travel restrictions against Italy and the rising alarm in France could deal a heavy blow to the countries’ tourism industries.
 Spring, especially Easter, is a hugely popular time for schoolchildren to visit France and Italy.

+“We had already registered a slowdown of Americans coming to Italy in recent days,” Bernabo Bocca, president of Italy’s hotel association, said in a statement Saturday.
+“Now, the final blow has arrived.”

-Tourism accounts for 13% of the economy in Italy, a country famed for its world-class art museums, archaeological sites and architectural treasures.
+Tourism accounts for 13% of the economy in Italy, with its world-class art museums, archaeological sites and architectural treasures.
 More than 5.6 million Americans visit Italy every year, representing 9% of foreign tourists.

-The Louvre, the world’s most popular museum, got 9.6 million visitors last year, almost three-quarters of them from abroad.

-Louvre staffers were also concerned about museum workers from Italy who had come to the museum to collect works by Leonardo da Vinci that were loaned for a major exhibition.
+The Louvre, home of the “Mona Lisa” and other priceless artworks, closed after workers expressed fear of being contaminated by the stream of visitors from around the world.
+Staffers were also concerned about museum workers from Italy who had come to the Louvre to collect works by Leonardo da Vinci that were loaned for an exhibition.

+The Louvre, the world’s most popular museum, received 9.6 million visitors last year, almost three-quarters of them from abroad.

 “We are very worried because we have visitors from everywhere,” said Andre Sacristin, a Louvre employee and union representative.
 “The risk is very, very, very great.”
 While there are no known infections among the museum’s 2,300 workers, “it’s only a question of time,” he said.